Skip to main content

 2. Storage and portability

-Obsidian.
-Plain-text .md files in a folder you control.
-Open in any text editor.
-Sync via iCloud, Dropbox, Syncthing, Git, or paid Obsidian Sync.
+Obsidian stores plain-text .md files in a folder the user controls.
+Those files open in any text editor and can sync through iCloud, Dropbox, Syncthing, Git, or paid Obsidian Sync.
 The vault outlives the app.

-Roam.
-Cloud-first proprietary database.
-Markdown export is available but round-tripping is one-directional; the export is a snapshot, not a live mirror.
+Roam is a cloud-first proprietary database.
+Markdown export is available, but round-tripping is one-directional because the export is a snapshot rather than a live mirror.
 Your graph lives in Roam's infrastructure.

-Verdict.
-Obsidian wins decisively.
+Obsidian wins data portability.
 This is the largest reason for the historical migration wave.

 3. Plugin ecosystem (Obsidian's moat)

-Obsidian.
-2,000+ community plugins.
-Dataview turns the vault into a queryable database (replaces ~70% of what Roam's Datalog does).
+Obsidian has 2,000+ community plugins.
+Dataview turns the vault into a queryable database and replaces much of what Roam's Datalog does for everyday users.
 Excalidraw embeds drawings.
 Templater scripts complex templates.
-Smart Connections + Copilot for Obsidian add semantic AI.
-Block Reference makes block transclusion ergonomic.
-Calendar, Mind Map, Charts, and 1,000+ more.
+Smart Connections and Copilot for Obsidian add semantic AI.
+Block Reference makes block transclusion more ergonomic, and Calendar, Mind Map, Charts, and many other plugins fill out the ecosystem.

-Roam.
-Smaller extension ecosystem, roam/js custom scripts, roam/css styling, a few hundred community extensions.
-Quality is high but quantity is not at Obsidian's scale.
+Roam's extension ecosystem is smaller.
+It supports roam/js custom scripts, roam/css styling, and a few hundred community extensions.
+Quality is high, but quantity is not at Obsidian's scale.

-Verdict.
-Obsidian wins decisively.
-The plugin gap is ~10× and is the second-largest migration driver.
+The plugin gap is roughly an order of magnitude and remains the second-largest migration driver toward Obsidian.

 4. The block-transclusion gap

-Roam.
-Every bullet has an ID.
-Block references ((id)) transclude a single bullet into other notes, core editor behavior, no setup.
+Roam's strongest advantage is block transclusion.
+Every bullet has an ID, and block references such as ((id)) transclude a single bullet into other notes as core editor behavior with no setup.

-Verdict.
-Roam wins.
-This is the single feature that keeps committed Roam users from migrating; if your workflow leans heavily on transcluding bullets, Roam is the better fit.
+Roam wins this category.
+It is the single feature that keeps committed Roam users from migrating.
+If your workflow leans heavily on transcluding bullets, Roam is the better fit.

 5. Daily Notes

-Roam.
-Daily notes are the home page.
-Open Roam, today's date opens automatically.
+Roam makes daily notes the home page.
+Open Roam, and today's date opens automatically.

 6. Plugins and Extensibility